Tea Picking in Shimizu

 picking Japanese green tea leaves in Shimizu

-The building seen beyond is the Nippondaira Hotel (XF 35mm f2 R WR).
+The building seen beyond is the Nippondaira Hotel.

 Tea Picking has begun